tonyelhabr/cheat-sheet-rmarkdown/README.md

 A [LaTex](https://www.latex-project.org/) template to use with [`{rmarkdown}`](https://rmarkdown.rstudio.com/) to create a compact cheat sheet for school.

-To use it, include the following in Rmarkdown YAML header.
+To use it, include the following in the YAML header of your Rmarkdown file.

 ```
 ---